Skip to main content

 Yes, with caveats.
 The logitech c920 streaming workflow has been the default 1080p webcam recommendation for over a decade because the camera nails the basics: 1080p at 30 FPS, automatic exposure that handles ring lighting well, and broad UVC compatibility (works on Windows, macOS, Linux, and OBS without drivers).
 At $60-80, no competing webcam delivers comparable image quality.

 The caveats are real.
-The C920 caps at 30 FPS in OBS even though the sensor can shoot 1080p/30 - newer cards like the C922 Pro and Brio Stream offer 60 FPS at 1080p, which is a meaningful upgrade for fast-motion content.
+The C920 tops out at 1080p/30 in OBS and has no 1080p/60 mode - the Brio Stream offers 60 FPS at 1080p (the C922 Pro offers 60 FPS only at 720p), which is a meaningful upgrade for fast-motion content.
 The C920's color reproduction is biased toward warmer skin tones, which most streamers prefer but which is less accurate than the Brio's color science.
 And the C920's autofocus sometimes hunts under low light, which can be distracting on stream.

 For a $300 total budget, the C920 is still the right pick.
 The $30-50 difference between a C920 and a C922 Pro is better spent on lighting, which improves perceived video quality more than the camera upgrade.
 Streamers with $400+ to spend should consider the Brio Stream or a Sony ZV-1 via HDMI capture instead.